enterprisemodules/connect/doc/nutshell.md

 ## Objects

 Using `create_resource` and `ensure_resource` , Puppet has the means to create resources based on a hash.
 These hashes need to be structured in a certain way.
-Connect makes it easy to build thoses hashes.
+Connect makes it easy to build those hashes.

 ### defining objects